mullvad/mullvadvpn-app/docs/relay-selector.md

 Whilst all user selected constraints are always honored, when the user hasn't selected any specific constraints, following default ones will take effect:

-- If no tunnel protocol is specified for tunnel endpoints, then the behavior is different on Windows and other platforms.
-  - On MacOS and Linux, first two connection attempts will use WireGuard, over a random port at first and then port 53.
+- If no tunnel protocol is specified, the first two connection attempts will use WireGuard, over a random port at first and then port 53.
 From the third attempt onwards, OpenVPN will be used, alternating between UDP on any port and TCP on port 443.
-  - On Windows, a migration to WireGuard is ongoing and a percentage value provided by the API tells clients to randomly decide if they will use WireGuard as a default or OpenVPN as a default.
-    The client's decision will persist over time.
-    If the client decides to use WireGuard it will have the same behavior as MacOS and Linux.

 - If the tunnel protocol is specified as WireGuard and obfuscation mode is set to _Auto_:
   - First two attempts will be used without _udp2tcp_, using a random port on first attempt, and